TX · State Guide

 Monthly digest of Texas application-window reminders, eligibility changes, and approved-provider updates.

 Last verified May 15, 2026 by The School Choice Index Editorial Team.
-Not legal, tax, or financial advice — verify with Texas Comptroller before applying or spending.
+Not legal, tax, or financial advice.
+Verify with Texas Comptroller of Public Accounts before applying or spending.